darkreactions/DRP/README.md

 Follow the documentation to install and validate your license for * [Chemaxon](https://www.chemaxon.com/download/marvin-suite/#marvin).

+In order to install the license files (.cxl), you must open one of the ChemAxon programs (e.g. MarvinView, MarvinSketch) and navigate to the help > licenses tab.
+From there you can install the license files.

 The deb package can be installed as follows:

 ```